Killer Bug

 Utah Killer Bug

 The Utah Killer Bug is an adaptation made by the Tenkara Guides in Salt Lake City, UT.
-In an attempt to simplify the tying process, they settled on a yarn that does not require the Prismacolor marker.
+In an attempt to simplify the tying process, they settled on a yarn that does not require the Prismacolor marker (Jamieson's Shetland Spindrift "Oyster").
 I now call the yarn they chose Utah Killer Bug Yarn.
 It is darker and quite a bit pinker than the yarn I use for the Killer Bug.
 When wet, both yarns darken and both show a definite pinkish tan hue.
 Interestingly, the Prismacolor marker I use is not completely waterproof, so after a few uses, the yarn loses much of it's brown color and bugs tied with the two yarns end up looking pretty similar.

 Large Brown TroutOne of Bill H's Big Utah Killer Bug Browns